EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~

-Using the constraints described in the `HCONS` section (which we will [describe later](#constraints)), there are two well-formed trees that can be built from that MRS, which describe the two alternatives that *it* could mean:
+Using the constraints described in the `HCONS` section (which we will [describe later](#constraints)), there are two scope-resolved mrss that can be built from that MRS, which describe the two alternatives that *it* could mean:

 ~~~
             ┌────── _table_n_1(x9)